pseudospectators/WaveRange/README.md

 WaveRange: CFD data compression utility

 I. GENERAL INFORMATION

+Reference:
+doc/cfdproc2017.pdf
+Dmitry Kolomenskiy, Ryo Onishi and Hitoshi Uehara "Wavelet-Based Compression of CFD Big Data" Proceedings of the 31st Computational Fluid Dynamics Symposium, Kyoto, December 12-14, 2017 Paper No. C08-1

+This work is supported by the FLAGSHIP2020, MEXT within the priority study4 (Advancement of meteorological and global environmental predictions utilizing observational “Big Data”).
 WaveRange is a utility for compression of CFD data, inspired by image processing.
 It uses wavelet decomposition and subsequent range coding with quantization suitable for floating-point data.

 Copyright (C) 2017  Dmitry Kolomenskiy